Jimmy Buffett: Illness and death

 Buffett was diagnosed with Merkel-cell carcinoma, a rare and aggressive skin cancer, in 2019, but kept his illness private and continued to tour while undergoing treatment.

 In May 2023, Buffett was hospitalized to "address some issues that needed immediate attention" and rescheduled tour dates.
 In late August, he entered hospice care and had a final meeting with family and friends.

 Buffett died on the evening of September 1, 2023, at age 76, at his home in Sag Harbor, New York.
 Buffett's estate was estimated to be worth $275 million.

 President Joe Biden called Buffett a "music icon".
 A tribute concert was held at the Hollywood Bowl in April 2024, featuring Paul McCartney, Eagles, Snoop Dogg, Harrison Ford, and Pitbull among others.

-In 2025, Jane Buffett sued her co-trustee of the trust that owned Buffett's assets for mismanagement.
+In 2025, Buffett's widow, Jane Buffett, sued her co-trustee of the trust that owned her husband's assets for mismanagement.

 Honors

 In 2015, Buffett spoke at the University of Miami's graduation ceremony and received an honorary doctorate in music.
 Wearing aviator sunglasses, he told graduates, from a line in his song "The Pascagoula Run", that "it's time to see the world, time to kiss a girl, and time to cross the wild meridian."
-Also in 2015, Buffett's hometown of Pascagoula, Mississippi named a bridge after him in his honor, Buffett Bridge.
+Also in 2015, Buffett's hometown of Pascagoula, Mississippi named a bridge in his honor, Buffett Bridge.

 A species of crustacean discovered in 2023, Gnathia jimmybuffetti, was named after Buffett.

 In 2024, the Florida legislature declared August 30 Jimmy Buffett Day, renamed State Road A1A as the Jimmy Buffett Memorial Highway, and issued a commemorative Florida and Margaritaville-themed license plate, to benefit Buffett's charity SFC Charitable Foundation Inc., also known as Singing for Change.

 The City of Hattiesburg unveiled their 57th mural in October 2024, titled "Parrots in Paradise."
 The mural is on Hardy Street and was painted by Gulfport artist Lucinda L'Enfant.

 In 2024, Jimmy Buffett was posthumously inducted into the Rock and Roll Hall of Fame.
 The honor was bestowed by James Taylor, who also sang Buffett's 1974 hit "Come Monday" along with Kenny Chesney and Coral Reefer Band member Mac McAnally.
 Dave Matthews also performed "A Pirate Looks at Forty".

-In 2025, Florida Governor Ron DeSantis posthumously awarded Buffett with the Florida Governor's Medal of Freedom, one of the highest civilian honors in the state.
+In 2025, Florida Governor Ron DeSantis posthumously awarded Buffett the Florida Governor's Medal of Freedom, one of the highest civilian honors in the state.